TimMcCool/scratchattach/README.md

 project.remixes(limit=None, offset=0) #Returns the remixes as list of scratch3.Project
 project.studios(limit=None, offset=0) #Returns the studios the project is in as list of dicts

 project.download(filename="project_name.sb3", dir="") #Downloads the project to your computer.
-The downloaded file will only work in the online editor. project.get_raw_json() #Returns the json of the project content as dict project.get_creator_agent() #Returns the user-agent of the user who created the project (with information about their browser and OS)
+The downloaded file will only work in the online editor project.get_raw_json() #Returns the json of the project content as dict project.get_creator_agent() #Returns the user-agent of the user who created the project (with information about their browser and OS)
 ```